hackclub/winter/peiprjs.md

 | Total            |                                     | $237.53 |

 *Price is after EUR->USD conversion.
 Actual price may vary by ±5% due to currency fluctuations.
-I can cover any conversion hijinks.
 Prices include VAT/IVA.